 - PTC – Phlebotomy Technician Certification from The National Phlebotomy Certification Examination (NPCE)

 If you don’t know, many certification programs are offered from un-accredited institutions, or ones lacking any real reputation.
-With Preppy, you’ll receive your training from the University of New Hampshire, which is a renowned institution known for offering top-notch programs.
+With Preppy, you’ll receive your training from the Auburn University, which is a renowned institution known for offering top-notch programs.

 In other words, this certificate will look awesome hanging on your wall, and on your resume!